- Level of interest

 Scotland is recognised internationally as the Home of Golf.
 It is renowned for its links courses, of which the Old Course at St Andrews is the major example, but which also includes Troon, Carnoustie and Muirfield, amongst many others.
 Gleneagles is an inland course, and although it is not the first (Lanark was started in 1851 and there were others at the spa towns in the latter part of the 19th century), it is one of the principal golfing venues in the world.

-The layout of the designed landscape around the hotel, together with the golf courses designed by James Braid, give The Gleneagles Hotel high value as a Work of Art
+The layout of the designed landscape around the hotel, together with the golf courses designed by James Braid, give Gleneagles Hotel and Golf Courses outstanding value as a Work of Art

-The Gleneagles Hotel scores Outstanding in this criteria as there is one Site of Special Scientific Interest (SSSI) on the site (Gleneagles Mire).
+The Gleneagles Hotel and Golf Courses is outstanding in this criteria as there is one Site of Special Scientific Interest (SSSI) on the site (Gleneagles Mire).
 A Site of Special Scientific Interest is a statutory protected area, designated by Scottish Natural Heritage, which best represents the country's natural heritage.